Skip to content

 File and Directory Structure

-The application files and configurations are organized in the following locations:
+The application files, configuration, and data are organized in the following locations:

 Application Installation Process

-The Django application is installed and initialized using the django_client project name.
-The process involves:
+The Django application is installed using the following steps:

 Docker Containers and Their Deployment

-A Docker container is deployed to manage the Nginx web server and SSL certificates via Certbot.
+A Docker container is used to run the Nginx reverse proxy and manage SSL certificates via Certbot.

 • Service Name: nginx